 - Robotic and Open Partial Nephrectomy

 - Postchemotherapy RPLND

 Penile Cancer Procedures

 - Inguinal Lymph Node Dissection

-Fellows will gain a broad experience using modern methods for diagnosing and treating urologic cancers, including weekly interdisciplinary interactions with radiation oncology, medical oncology, radiology and genitourinary pathology.
-Strong interdisciplinary training is provided with a large genitourinary medical oncology group (leader: George Wilding, MD), radiation oncology (Mark Ritter, MD, PhD) and GU pathology (Wei Huang, MD).
-The fellow is exposed to a wide array of primary and advanced clinical experiences through these interactions.
+Fellows will gain a broad and advanced experience using modern methods for diagnosing and treating urologic cancers.
+Weekly interdisciplinary interactions with radiation oncology, medical oncology, radiology and genitourinary pathology provide strong interdisciplinary training.
+The fellow is exposed to and performs a wide array of primary and advanced cancer operations using open, laparoscopic and robotic approaches.

 - Individual rotations with medical oncology and radiation oncology are integrated into the curriculum to facilitate a rounded education in treatment of genitourinary cancer treatment.

 The Department of Urology has a history of pioneering minimally invasive surgical procedures, and fellows will receive advanced training in minimally invasive and open surgical techniques for urologic oncology.